deansher/Cy/README.md

 Achieving Social Synergy
 ------------------------

-Staque is driving by the belief that the following ingredients are essential to social synergy:
+Cy is driving by the belief that the following ingredients are essential to social synergy:

 - [Learnable Programming](http://worrydream.com/LearnableProgramming/), as envisioned by Bret Victor.

 - "Stackable abstractions" -- abstractions that can be composed and layered while maintaining a clear, concise behavioral contract.
-The basic building blocks of Staque (pure functions and actors) are chosen to be easily and accurately composable and highly testable.
+The basic building blocks of Cy (pure functions and actors) are chosen to be easily and accurately composable and highly testable.

 - Social, code management, and debugging facilities inherent in the platform.

-One reasonable way of looking at Staque is to see it as a language and platform that are driven from the ground up by the goal of realizing Bret Victor's vision of Learnable Programming.
-Staque is also inspired partly by Chris Granger's [Light Table](http://www.chris-granger.com/2012/04/12/light-table---a-new-ide-concept/) project, but with a belief that a new language and platform are necessary to realize the full potential of that direction.
+One reasonable way of looking at Cy is to see it as a language and platform that are driven from the ground up by the goal of realizing Bret Victor's vision of Learnable Programming.
+Cy is also inspired partly by Chris Granger's [Light Table](http://www.chris-granger.com/2012/04/12/light-table---a-new-ide-concept/) project, but with a belief that a new language and platform are necessary to realize the full potential of that direction.

-Staque's IDE will apply Bret's ideas about "creating by reacting" and "recomposition" by having the IDE automatically pull in open-source code examples that meet the developer's needs, much as chess software pulls in examples of public games that proceeded from the current position.
-The Staque IDE will even generate potential code to meet the developer's needs, much as chess software shows potential lines of play and their likely outcomes.
+Cy's IDE will apply Bret's ideas about "creating by reacting" and "recomposition" by having the IDE automatically pull in open-source code examples that meet the developer's needs, much as chess software pulls in examples of public games that proceeded from the current position.
+The Cy IDE will even generate potential code to meet the developer's needs, much as chess software shows potential lines of play and their likely outcomes.
 For example, when the developer starts writing a signature and contract for a function, the IDE will suggest existing functions in open-source code